 Definition

 A compact block is a bandwidth-efficient way of relaying a newly mined block, defined in BIP152 and active in Bitcoin Core since 2016.
-It exploits the fact that well-connected nodes already hold most of a block's transactions in their mempools, so retransmitting those transactions in full is wasteful.
-Instead of resending everything, a peer sends a small sketch that lets the receiver reconstruct the block from data it already has.
+It exploits a simple fact: well-connected nodes already hold most of a block's transactions in their mempools, so retransmitting those transactions in full is pure waste.
+Instead of resending everything, a peer sends a small sketch that lets the receiver rebuild the block from data it already has on hand.

 How the sketch works

-The relaying node sends a HeaderAndShortIDs structure containing the full 80-byte block header, a short 6-byte non-cryptographic ID for each transaction, and a handful of full transactions it predicts the receiver is missing (such as the coinbase).
+The relaying node sends a HeaderAndShortIDs structure containing the full 80-byte block header, a short six-byte non-cryptographic ID for each transaction, and a handful of full transactions it predicts the receiver is missing — the coinbase, at minimum.
+The short IDs are derived with SipHash keyed per connection, so two peers cannot collude to force ID collisions that would break reconstruction.
 The receiver matches each short ID against its mempool and slots the corresponding transactions into place.
-If a few are genuinely missing, it requests just those with a follow-up message.
+If a few are genuinely absent it requests just those with a getblocktxn follow-up, and the sender replies with only the missing bodies rather than the whole block.

 In Simple Terms